 Featuring an informative narrator, immersive sound effects and archival interviews with former workers and residents, this self-guided tour paints a vivid picture of the island’s bygone days across 26 audio stops.

 You’ll learn about the poor living conditions of convicts incarcerated in the island’s former penal establishment, and the hellish plight of the young women raised in the Biloela Public Industrial School for Girls and the Biloela Reformatory.
 You’ll also hear about the feats achieved by the thousands of workers employed at the island’s enormous shipyard during the 20th century and the enduring significance of the island for First Nations Peoples.

-Warning to Aboriginal and Torres Strait Islander Peoples: The audio tour contains stories (and may contain images and/or visuals) of deceased people.
+The tour contains stories (and may contain images and/or visuals) of deceased people.

 The tour involves a steep incline and some uneven surfaces, and it is not suitable for wheelchairs and mobility scooters.
 A moderate level of fitness and mobility is required.

 Suitable walking shoes and wet weather clothing (if needed).

 Looking to visit, stay at or tour Cockatoo Island?
 Here are some useful links...